A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Other methods"

 \section{Regularization and Normalization of "Other methods"}

-In addition to the three groups mentioned above, this section summarizes and discusses the remaining regularization and normalization techniques, namely, layer normalization and inverse gradient penalty.
-Specifically, {layer normalization} consists of unconditional-based layer normalization and conditional-based layer normalization, the former inspired by supervised learning is used to accelerate training, but its impact on the GANs is small and sometimes affects the performance, while the latter is used in the conditional generation and significantly improves the performance of conditional generation; Furthermore, {inverse gradient penalty} mitigates mode collapse by maximizing the Lipschitz constant of the generator.
+In addition to the three groups mentioned above, this section discusses and summarizes the remaining regularization and normalization techniques, namely, \textit{Layer Normalization} and \textit{Inverse Gradient Penalty}. \textit{Layer Normalization} consists of unconditional-based layer normalization and conditional-based layer normalization, the former inspired by supervised learning is used to accelerate training, but its impact on the GANs is small and sometimes drops the performance, while the latter is used in the conditional generation and significantly improves the performance of conditional generation; On the other hand, \textit{Inverse Gradient Penalty} mitigates mode collapse by maximizing the Lipschitz constant of the generator.